HeroGamers/DiscordGods/README.md

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://raw.githubusercontent.com/Fido2603/DiscordGods/master/LICENSE)
 </div>

-The legendary [Minecraft Plugin by DogOnFire](https://github.com/DogOnFire/Gods) ported into Discord.
+The legendary [Minecraft Plugin by DogOnFire](https://github.com/DogOnFire/Gods), ported into Discord.
+Gods bring religion to your Discord Server.
+Members can now get married, become a priest and pray to their favorite God.
+Can your God climb the ranks and become the most powerful religion?
+> A God is an entity that exist because someone has chosen to believe in it.

 ___